-According to a study Rattgerskogo University, the concentration of hormones in the early stages of fetal development, which may affect the child's development and increase the risk of breast and ovarian cancer in mothers over the years, depending on age, body mass index and maternal race , instead of its lifestyle.
+According to a study Rattgerskogo University, the concentration of hormones in the early stages of fetal development, which may affect the child's development and increase the risk of developing breast and ovarian cancer in the mother over the years, depending on age, body mass index and maternal race, instead of its lifestyle.

 The researchers studied the concentration of estrogen and testosterone levels in 548 healthy women in their first trimester of pregnancy, as well as their way of life, to better understand what factors affect the level of sex hormones during fetal development.

 Previous studies have shown that excessive exposure to estrogen, androgen and testosterone, which are sex hormones, can affect the risk of developing reproductive system tumors, polycystic ovary syndrome, endometriosis and prostate cancer, and semen quality in the unborn child.